 5 ways to avoid ship collision

-As recorded between the year 2016 and 2017, almost 85% of ship collision are credited to negligence, miscommunication and none professionalism .
+As recorded between the year 2016 and 2017, almost 85% of ship collision is credited to negligence, miscommunication and none professionalism.

-In not quite long time ship collision was recorded off Singapore waters, which leads to lost of life’s and property.
+In not quite long time ship collision was recorded off Singapore waters, which leads to loss of lives and property.

-On the 7th January 2018, another collision occurred in which about 32 crews got missing, while Cargo of about $60 million was totally loss.
-Not only it was lost, also spill the waters.
+On the 7th January 2018, another collision occurred in which about 32 crews got missing, while Cargo of about $60 million was a total loss.
+Not only it was lost but also spill the waters.

 Ship collision may occur in these form:

 This kind of collision happens like one vessel running into the rear or stern of another.

 This is when one vessel is smitten’s on its side by another vessel.